AnimaApp/docs/src/v3/prototype/interaction-animation-intro.md

  1. In the **Prototyping** tab, select **Interaction** or **Animation**
  2. Click Create

+![Interaction and Animation Interface](https://d3dr1ze7164817.cloudfront.net/items/2n3K3T1x2g0k0e3v1B0y/Prototype%20UI.png)

+## Layers

 * When entering the Intereaction/Animation editor, each layer in the Sketch group or artboard will convert into an image
 * The format of the image can be PNG, JPG or SVG, as selected in Sketch's Exportable panel (or PNG by default)
-* Layers can be moved around, resized, rotated, hidden or shown, in each **State**(except the **Initial State**).
+* Layers can be moved around, resized, rotated, hidden or shown, in each **State**(except the **Initial State**)

-![Interaction and Animation Interface](https://d3dr1ze7164817.cloudfront.net/items/2n3K3T1x2g0k0e3v1B0y/Prototype%20UI.png)

-## Layers
 ![Layers](https://docs.animaapp.com/images/timeline/terminology/layers.png)

 ### Position